 Even better, as a travel nurse, you don’t have to limit your travel based on the season!
 In this case, the pros and cons of travel nursing in your area are irrelevant because you can change “your area” at any time.

 Let’s say you’re a snow bunny.
 The best places to travel in the winter include many incredible nursing opportunities as well.

 For example, Denver, Colorado offers access to some of the top world-class ski resorts in the world, including Telluride, Aspen, and Vail.
 And it also has access to top-ranked hospitals such as Porter Adventist Hospital.

-Basically, as a travel nurse you can base your assignments off of anything you’d like:
+Basically, as a travel nurse, you can base your travel assignment on anything you’d like:

 Some travel nurses enjoy the “snowbird” lifestyle, while others travel to where they can hike, scuba dive, surf, or explore their favorite historical museums to their heart’s content.